Splinter928/Hangman_game/README.md

 <h1>Classic Hangman game</h1>

 <h4>
-    Player tries to guess random russian from wordlist suggesting letters or whole word within a certain number of guesses.
+    Player tries to guess random russian word from wordlist suggesting letters or whole word within a certain number of guesses.
 </h4>

 <p>Programming features for this project:</p>